nymts/Proiect2-weather-app-IT-SCHOOL/README.md

-# Vremea IT-School

-## Project 2 - Web Development Course at IT-School, including practical solutions.
+## Project 2 - Weather app - Web Development Course at IT-School, including practical solutions.

 ## DEMO
 The project is hosted on Netlify.
 To view the project, click [here](https://proiect-weather-nm.netlify.app/).